haveno-dex/haveno-docs/docs/the-project/payment_methods/Verse.md

 Money can be added by debit / credit card.
 Verse accepts VISA and MasterCard.
 Withdrawals are made to your linked debit / credit card.

 Why Verse is like the European Cash App.
 It is multi currency, easy to use and payments are instant and free.

-**Contents:**

-- 1 Where can I find out more about Verse?
-- 2 What countries are available for Verse?
-- 3 What currencies are available for Verse?
-- 4 What is the maximum trading duration for Verse?
-- 5 What is the maximum XMR limit for an Verse trade?
-- 6 Is Verse a payment method that can be signed?
-- 7 How do I set up a Verse account?
-- 8 How do I add Verse as a payment method in Haveno?
-- 9 How do I buy XMR with my Verse account?
-- 10 How do I sell XMR with my Verse account?
-- 11 Are there any limits for me to be aware of when using my Verse account?
-- 12 Are there any fees for me to be aware of when using my Verse account?
-- 13 How does dispute resolution when trading with Verse?

 #### Where can I find out more about Verse?